 Double screw extruders used for PVC pipe extrusion are available in both parallel and conical screw designs.
-While conical machines historically offered mechanical advantages, parallel extruders are increasingly preferred, particularly for larger sizes.
+While conical machines historically offered mechanical advantages, parallel extruders are increasingly preferred, particularly for larger sizes, especially in pvc extrusion line setups and plastic pipe machine operations.

-The distinction between parallel and conical designs has significant implications for screw design, gearbox technology, and processing capabilities.
+The distinction between parallel and conical designs has significant implications for screw design, gearbox technology, and processing capabilities, affecting not only screw plastic extruder performance but also the quality of extruded tubing and extrusion plastic tubing.

 The processing window for conical machines can be relatively narrow, particularly when aiming for a well-gelled melt that passes tests like the DMC test.
 Achieving sufficient gelation for the DMC test might lead to over-fusion in the vent zone, causing air inclusions.
 Consequently, the melt might be processed less gelled at the vent to ensure air extraction, resulting in a melt that is borderline for the DMC test but easily passes the ASTM acetone test.
-Parallel designs can offer a wider processing window.
+Parallel designs can offer a wider processing window, which is crucial for producing co-extruded pipe and maintaining quality in the plastic sheet extruder or other extrusion setups.

 Feature |